pablotanner/CompStatCheatSheet/README.md

-# CompStatCheatSheet
+# Computational Statistics Cheat Sheet (FS2025)
-My Cheatsheet for ETH Computational Statistics course
+Cheatsheet for the ETH Computational Statistics course, for FS2025